 - Books about organized crime aren’t our thing.

 - Just say no to drugs.
 The meth craze might be sweeping the nation, but we’re…somewhere…else.

 - 60,000 – 100,000 words would be a nice range.
 But you know your story.
 It should be as long as it needs to be and not a word longer.
 Your book should be done.
 That doesn’t mean you’ve reached the last word, it means that it has been edited and re-edited and is your fifth draft.
 You’ve got one shot, make sure it’s the best one you can take.

-We accept agented and unagented queries.
+When we open back up to submissions, we’ll accept agented and unagented queries.
 Even if your book isn’t for us, it’s not a personal thing.
 We’re just one publishing house that does what it does, just like you’re a writer doing what you do.
 We can still be friends even if we’re not business associates.
 We respect the hell out of you for writing and encourage you to keep honing your craft and writing the best book you can.